olliroberts/Ant-Colony-Optimisation/README.md

 https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms

 ### Requirements
-This implementation used the NumPy library.
+This implementation uses the NumPy library.

 ### How to use:
 Create a dictionary of nodes and their coordinates.